I woke up at 7, and as forecast, the weather outside was pretty miserable, with a light rain and cloudy skies. Hiking today wouldn't be fun.

 Two-Pack, Rainbow, Papa Monkey, myself, and Dago piled into an SUV and arrived rather late to the opening prayer ceremony to the Gathering.
 When that was done, one of the members of the community sat with us at our table, and we talked, getting to understand the Twelve Tribes a bit better.

 I really don't want to say they're a cult, but they do have some cultish aspects to them.
-They believe in communal living, which makes a certain amount of sense (from an efficiency standpoint, anyway), but they take it to an extreme I'm not particularly comfortable with.
+They believe in communal living, but they take it to an extreme I'm not particularly comfortable with.
 They're also patriarchal, which was especially evident in that it was only the women cooking in the kitchen, while all the men sat at tables and waited for the food.

 I should stress: in all my interactions with deli/hostel staff, they have been nothing but generous and giving, and hardly made any effort at all to try and convince anyone to join them.
 That undercurrent was always there, though, waiting to grab people who wanted or needed their particular brand of community.